I work for myself as follows:

 Oh please.
 As a speaker and writer, I essentially market myself so yeah, there are pix of me dotted throughout the site.
 I don’t want you to be surprised when you meet me.

 I know I know.
 I’m redoing the site and the blog portion still isn’t live.
 It will be.
 Eventually.
 In the mean time, follow me on Twitter and LinkedIn.
 I post on behavior change, leadership, energy management, blogging, and web design, all with an eye toward efficiency.
 I find awesome resources so you won’t be inundated with crapola.
 Promise.

-Currently I’m developing a book entitled “OneNote 2017 for the Real World,” and I’m also writing a horror novel.
-I’ve read so many bad self-published books that I can’t do any worse.
+Currently I’m developing a book entitled “OneNote 2018 for the Real World,” and I’m also writing a horror novel about the end of the world.
+Fun stuff. :)